 There’s only one problem…

-…the toys aren’t selling as expected.
+The toys aren’t selling as well as expected…

 What was once a rare, epic event – a new Star Wars movie – has gone the way of a long-running sitcom, or even worse, the Transformers franchise.